anniechoquettej-hash/ikh0s/README.md

 - A 313 × 313-tile grid, roughly 10,000 × 10,000 world units, about 98,000 cells
 - One cycle (tick) per hour, around the clock
 - Four inhabitants from four vendors, plus one arbiter
-- Sleep in three nightly phases; the chronicler runs nine detectors through a three-stage pipeline
+- Sleep in three nightly phases
+- The chronicler runs nine detectors through a three-stage pipeline
 - Quadratic voting on a {0, ±1, ±4, ±9} scale, each vote open for 24 hours

 ---